Top 5 Tips on a Redundancy Consultation

 - Recruitment freeze

 Whilst your employee is going to be upset and could try and argue the business reasons you have presented, it’s important not to get embroiled in a debate about these reasons.
 Present in a professional, logical manner and give your employee an opportunity to vent and ask questions.
-It’s important you show compassion and listen to their views and concerns.
+It’s important you show compassion and also listen to their views and concerns.

 We would also suggest you and the employee sign the notes, along with their representative.
 If you can’t provide these directly after the meeting, do so as early as possible.